-good attitude.
-Among the two independent The level of knowledge is very high.
-This indicates that they know radiation protection. significantly predicts the adherence of radiologic Thus, this means that the knowledge of the technologists.
-Therefore, the Radiologic radiologic technologist aligns with the legislative guidelines, which can contribute significantly to adherence to radiation protection.
+The level of knowledge is very high.
+This good attitude.
+Among the two independent variables, knowledge, and attitude, only attitude indicates that they know radiation protection. significantly predicts the adherence of radiologic Thus, this means that the knowledge of the technologists.
+Therefore, the Radiologic radiologic technologist aligns with the legislative Technologist's attitude may determine the guidelines, which can contribute significantly to outcome within the radiology department. adherence to radiation protection.
 The level of attitude is very high.
 This indicates that they have an attitude toward radiation protection.
-Thus, this means that radiologic technologists have an active approach toward radiation protection equipment and devices.
+Very high, it is recommended that radiologic Thus, this means that radiologic technologists have an active approach toward radiation protection equipment and devices.
 The level of adherence is very high.
 This indicates that they adhere to radiation protection.
 Thus, this means that radiologic technologists are fully aware of radiation protection and can achieve good compliance.
 Attitude has a significant and positive relationship with the adherence of Radiologic Technologist to Radiation Protection.
-The improvement in attitude among Radiologic Technologists will likely lead to an increase in their adherence to radiation protection because maintain good adherence and compliance in with a positive attitude to sustain the outcome of updating and implementing the policy and radiology.
+The improvement in attitude among Radiologic Technologists will likely lead to an increase in their adherence to radiation protection because also suggested that the radiologic technologist also suggested that the radiologic technologist also suggested that the radiologic technologist also suggested that the radiologic technologist maintain good adherence and compliance in with a positive attitude to sustain the outcome of updating and implementing the policy and radiology.
 Conduct a needs analysis to continue protocols of radiation protection and continue to the excellent knowledge and attitude of the follow the safety guidelines of practice within radiologic technologist toward radiation the radiology department.
 Only attitude protection adherence.
-In the scope of Region XII, significantly predicted the adherence of the future researcher could study the entire radiologic technologists.
-Therefore, it is Mindanao, the entire nation, or the entire recommended that radiologic technologists Philippines towards the scope, or use another should continue and maintain excellent work design, as the findings are very high.
+In the scope of Region XII, significantly predicted the adherence of the future researcher could study the entire Therefore, it is Mindanao, the entire nation, or the entire radiologic technologists. recommended that radiologic technologists Philippines towards the scope, or use another should continue and maintain excellent work design, as the findings are very high.